knandiwal/Claudia/README.md

 Claudia
 =======

+This project solely demonstrates my knowledge and abilities in modern technologies and it doesn't have any commercial use:

+Claudia is an application written in javascript, taking advantages of AngularJS, jQuery,
+Phonegap Framework,
+HTML5 and
+bootstrap.

 You need to have local server to see the content of this app.
 I use brackets to create locahost.

-app starts with app-index.html, not index.html
+application starts by launching app-index.html, not index.html.

-widgets are loaded on the right and they are draggable. the container which acts as container, is droppable and accepts widgets on the left.
+widgets are loaded on the left side and they are draggable. the container which acts as mobile, is droppable and accepts widgets.

 on the bottom there is a button called 'select repositories'. which uses jsonp to fetch my(Varand) public repositories.

-once fetched you can choose which project to get the updates.
+once fetched you can choose which project to update.

-Update with latest is the button that should update git repository with the latest code created by the user.
+"Update with latest" is the button that should update git repository with the latest code created by the user.

-Update phonegap zip is the button that should create local zip file and updates phonegap build.
-(I belive this is not possible in JS only , we need server side language such as Java)

 Download APK button is downloading the ready apk from phonegap build.